qustavo/s3zipper/README.md

 s3zipper
 ========

-Golang tool for getting zipped list of files stored in Amazon S3
+Golang tool for getting zipped list of files stored in Amazon S3 s3zipper tries to minimize memory footprint by streaming compressed data as is being downloaded, instead of a) getting, files b) compress them, and c) send compressed data.

 Installation
 --